criccomini/ezdb/README.md

 ##### Versioned Values

 EZDB also provides some utility classes to let you version your data.
 EZDB only persists the "latest" version of your data, but it can be useful to tag your data with some version number for future lookups.
-To user versioning, just wrap your value's serde in a VersionSerde.
+To use versioning, just wrap your value's serde in a VersionSerde.

     RangeTable<Integer, String, Versioned<Integer>> table = ezdb.getTable("test-versioned-values", IntegerSerde.get, StringSerde.get, new VersionedSerde<Integer>(IntegerSerde.get));